-Weetzie about 1 year agoThis post is hidden because you reported it for abuse.
+Weetzie over 2 years agoThis post is hidden because you reported it for abuse.
 Show this postI'm sure we will run into questions that relate to translating the Database Guidelines that aren't language-specific.
 If you have a general question about translating the Database Guidelines, post it here.
 That way people interested in the topic can follow this thread.
 Thanks!

 • Database Guidelines Project on Transifex